 - swollen glands (lymph nodes) in the neck

 Like most viral infections, colds just have to run their course.
-Getting plenty of rest, avoiding vigorous activity, and drinking lots of fluids — juice and water — all may help your child feel better while on the mend.
+Getting plenty of rest and drinking lots of fluids — juice and water — can help your child feel better while on the mend.

 Keeping up regular activities like going to school probably won't make a cold any worse.
 But it will increase the likelihood that the cold will spread to classmates or friends.
 So you might want to put some daily routines aside until your child is feeling better.